Time and Tide (2000 film): Plot

-A group of mercenaries from South America, known as the Angels, arrive and threaten Jack, who they call Juan, and their second in command Miguel Joventino (Jun Kung) offers him a chance to rejoin them if he kills his own father-in-law.
+A group of mercenaries from South America, known as the Angels, arrive and threaten Jack, who they call Juan, and their second in command Miguel Joventino offers him a chance to rejoin them if he kills his own father-in-law.
 Instead, Jack assassinates Pablo Santosa the leader of the Angels and evades Uncle Ji's bodyguards, knocking Tyler out in the process, and then steals a case full of cash from under their noses and escapes from the Angels.
 Jack drops his wife off at her father's mansion, giving her a key to a train station locker and telling her to go there when their child is born.
 Tyler is interrogated by the cops in connection with Jack, who accuse him of being connected to the killer because he saw him up close.
 Tyler tells them nothing.

 Ah Jo tries unsuccessfully to parole Tyler, but Uncle Ji succeeds.
 Tyler thanks Ah Jo, and Uncle Ji locks him up in a transportation crate for a night before letting him out and getting Tyler to tell him about Jack.
 Uncle Ji gives Tyler more money, which Tyler tries to give to Ah Jo; he finds out that she has just gone into the hospital to give birth.
 Tyler heads off after Jack, and breaks into his apartment only to find the Angels and Jack have the place staked out.

 A running gun battle ensues between Jack and the Angels as Tyler desperately tries to survive in Jack's apartment.
 Tyler ends up trapped in the apartment with the gas leaking and only manages to survive the explosion by hiding in the refrigerator, on the advice of Jack.
 Jack tricks the Angels into killing one of their own and distracting them long enough so he and Tyler can escape the rest.
 Miguel admits defeat and tries to call a truce with Jack, but then calls it off when one of the other Angels spots Jack's wife who arrives on the scene to see her former apartment burning.